ROCm/triton/mi400/ci.md

 A list of labels will be asked to categorize the machine.
 You can see the existing machines at https://github.amd.com/GFX-IP-Arch/triton/settings/actions/runners to choose suitable ones.
+Note that

+* If adding `ffm`, the machine will be picked up for `CI/gfx1250` tasks.
-Note that if adding `ffm`, the machine will be picked up for `CI/gfx1250` tasks; don't add that until proven the machine is fully set up for it!
+* If adding `roccap`, the machine will be picked up for `roccap/gfx1250` tasks.

+Don't add that until proven the machine is fully set up for it!
 These labels can be updated via GitHub UI anyway.

 ### Run GitHub Action runner